 Professor Davis’s research focuses on decision making in supply chains.
-Specifically, he conducts controlled laboratory experiments with human participants to investigate how behavioral factors impact decisions relating to supply chain contracting and procurement.
+Specifically, he conducts controlled laboratory experiments with human participants to investigate how behavioral factors impact decisions relating to supply chain and operations management.
 His research has been published in Management Science, Manufacturing & Service Operations Management, and Production and Operations Management.
-He serves on the editorial board of Production & Operations Management and is the President-Elect of the INFORMS Behavioral Operations Society.
-Some of the awards that Professor Davis has received include the Best Reviewer Award from the Behavioral College of Production and Operations Management, first runner-up in the Best Working Paper Award from the INFORMS Behavioral Operations Society, and the Clifford H. Whitcomb Faculty Fellowship from the Johnson School at Cornell University.
-Prior to joining Johnson in 2011, Professor Davis worked for C&S Wholesale Grocers, a $19 billion grocery distributor, in various supply chain roles.
-He earned a BA in economics from Colgate University, an MBA from the Pennsylvania State University, and a PhD in supply chain management also from the Pennsylvania State University.
+He serves on the editorial board of Production & Operations Management and is the President of the INFORMS Behavioral Operations Section.